SysManSquad/sysmansquadblogdev/content/posts/2021-11-11-microsoft-teams-cache-a-burden-to-us-all/index.md

 It is literally a simple as:

 ```powershell
 PS2EXE "ClearTeamsCache.ps1" "ClearTeamsCache.exe"
 ```

 That is the simplest form you can do.
 There are a bunch of other switches you can do to add other information like Company Name, Version, Author, etc.

 ### Caveats

-One caveat to this is that the EXE and the PS1 file **_<span style="text-decoration: underline">must</span>_** remain in the same directory with each other.
+One caveat to this is that the EXE and the PS1 file **must** remain in the same directory with each other.
 Think of the EXE as basically a shortcut for the PS1 file, but still functions as a normal EXE.

 The other caveat to keep in mind is that some AV solutions will falsely identify your newly created EXE as malicious since a lot of malware use this same method.
 From what I have seen, Defender does not detect this as malicious (in my environment at least).
 I don't know how you could get around this other than add the install location as an exclusion in your AV.